 Richard Flanagan will join us for a very special in conversation to discuss his upcoming novel, The Living Sea of Waking Dreams.
 Described as an ember storm of a novel Man Booker Prize-winning novelist Richard Flanagan promises to be at his most moving – and astonishing – best.
 This event will be live only.

 Nielsen Australia's territory manager, Bianca Whiteley will present a snapshot of overseas and local consumer trends in a pre and post COVID context.
+This content will be available to ABA members only.

 Join Craig Silvey and (super fan!)
 Chris Gordon from Readings Carlton in a delightful and wide-ranging conversation about his long-awaited upcoming novel Honeybee.